IS220PAOCH1B, REV B - Analog Output I/O Module

 FUNCTIONAL DESCRIPTION:

-IS220PAOCH1B, REV B is an Analog Output Module manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Control Systems.
-The Analog Output Controller (PAOC) provides an electrical interface between one or two I/O Ethernet networks and an analog output terminal board.
-It features a BPPx processor board and an acquisition board designed specifically for the analog output function.
-The PAOC supports up to eight simplex 0-20 mA current loop outputs and includes an analog-to-digital converter for current feedback monitoring.
-Inputs consist of dual RJ-45 Ethernet connectors and a three-pin power input.
-The terminal board connector connects to the output through a DC-37 pin connector, and diagnostic LEDs indicate the system status.
+IS220PAOCH1B, REV B is an Analog Output I/O Module manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Control Systems.
+The PAOC (Analog Output Pack) serves as the electrical interface between one or two I/O Ethernet networks and an analog output terminal board.
+It includes a common processor board used across all Mark VIe distributed I/O packs, along with a dedicated analog output acquisition board pair.
+This pack supports up to eight simplex 0–20 mA current loop outputs and features an analog-to-digital converter to provide current feedback for each output channel.
+Inputs are received via dual RJ45 Ethernet connectors and a three-pin power input, while outputs are delivered through a DC-37 pin connector that directly mates with the corresponding terminal board.
+The unit also features indicator LEDs for visual diagnostics and supports local diagnostic communication through an infrared port.

 ANALOG OUTPUT HARDWARE: